jinwood/python-challenges/README.md

 1. Create a new directory under the appropriate difficulty level
 2. Add `solution.py` with the function stub
 3. Add `test_*.py` with challenge description and tests

+## Todo:

+- Add a watch process
+- Add helpful errors when tests fail
+- Add a lot more challenges